ACC commissioner Jim Phillips addresses relocation of Greensboro headquarters

 CHARLOTTE — A process that had been expected to be completed by November 2021 remains in progress regarding the possible relocation of ACC headquarters outside of Greensboro.

-Commissioner Jim Phillips said he hoped a resolution would come "in a month or two" and that the league was considering three cities in two states, presumed to be Greensboro, Charlotte and Orlando, Fla.
+Commissioner Jim Phillips said he hoped a resolution would come "in a month or two" and that the league was considering three cities in two states.
+Greensboro, Charlotte and Orlando, Fla., are those finalists.

 "It's such an important decision," Phillips said, "that you can't put a three-month, six-month, eight-month" deadline on it.